AdobeDocs/journey-optimizer-learn.en/help/content-management/set-up-multilingual-messages.md

 ---
-title: Set up multilingual messages
+title: Set up multilingual messaging
-description: Learn how to set up multilingual messages for manual and automated translation in Adobe Journey Optimizer.
+description: Learn how to set up translation projects for automated translation and the required language setting for manual translation and automated translation projects for multilingual messages.
 feature: Multilingual Content
 role: Admin
 level: Beginner